StevenBlack/vocab/vocabulary.md

 ### casuistry
 Casuistry is a process of reasoning that seeks to resolve moral problems by extracting or extending theoretical rules from a particular case, and reapplying those rules to new instances.
-This method occurs in applied ethics and jurisprudence.
-The term is also commonly used as a pejorative to criticize the use of clever but unsound reasoning, especially in relation to moral questions (as in sophistry).
-The word casuistry derives from the Latin noun casus ("case" or "occurrence").
-Casuistry can also can mean: Specious, deceptive, or oversubtle reasoning, especially in questions of morality; fallacious or dishonest application of general principles; sophistry.
-The application of general ethical principles to particular cases of conscience or conduct.

 ### casus belli
-A casus belli is an act or event that provokes or is used to justify war.
-A casus belli involves direct offenses or threats against the nation declaring the war, whereas a casus foederis involves offenses or threats against its ally— usually one bound by a mutual defense pact.
+Latin: an act or event that provokes or is used to justify war.

 ### casus foederis
-Casus foederis (or casus fœderis) is derived from the Latin for "case for the alliance."
-In diplomatic terms, it describes a situation in which the terms of an alliance come into play, such as one nation being attacked by another.
+Latin for "case for the alliance."

 ### catafalque